November Gardening: Your Monthly Garden Guide

 What houseplants to plant in November

 Houseplants allow us to enjoy gardening whatever the weather is doing outside.
-There are a huge range of plants that can be grown indoors, and they will thrive in the right conditions.
+There is a huge range of plants that can be grown indoors, and they will thrive given the right conditions.
 Here we recommend plants that are suited to an environment where the temperature is usually 18°C or warmer.

 For rooms with good levels of light: